matthagan15/thesis/thermal_state.typ

         norm(R_(Phi) (rho ; alpha))_1 <= 4 dim (alpha t)^3.
     $
 ]<thm_remainder_bound>
-The proof of the remainder bound follows from the triangle inequality and remainder bounds on Taylor series and is given in @sec_appendix_haar.
+The proof of the remainder bound follows from the triangle inequality and remainder bounds on Taylor series and is given in @sec_tsp_appendix.

 == Single Qubit and Truncated Harmonic Oscillator <sec_tsp_oscillator>